MaxwellOldshein/MaxwellOldshein/README.md

-- 👋 Hi, I’m @MaxwellOldshein
+- 👋 Hi, I’m @MaxwellOldshein.
-- 👀 I’m interested in the intersection between technology and real-estate
+- 👀 I’m interested in the intersection between technology and information security.
-- 🌱 I’m currently working on improving my skills in Kotlin and Google Cloud
+- 🌱 I’m currently working on improving my skills in Cybersecurity.
-- 💞️ I’m looking to collaborate on interesting code that improves people's day-to-day lives
+- 💞️ I’m looking to collaborate on interesting code that improves people's day-to-day lives from a security perspective.
-- 📫 maxwell.oldshein@spruce.co